sachin08sachin/JWT_Token/README.md

    <b> <em>Regarding usage, JWT is used at Internet scale.
 This highlights the ease of client-side processing of the JSON Web token on multiple platforms, especially mobile.</em> </b>
    <br>
 </br>   <img src="SAML.png"/>
+    <h2>How JWT is useful?</h2>
+    <p>JSON Web Tokens (JWTs) are useful in client-side applications because they allow for secure and authenticated communication between the client and the server without the need for a user to continually log in with each request.
+JWTs are also portable, meaning they can be used across <em>different platforms and languages, making them a flexible choice for modern web development</em>.</p>